dvanderelst/syncfromdevice/README.md

 This Thonny plugin adds a menu item and keyboard shortcut to quickly sync files from a connected MicroPython/CircuitPython device, or from a local folder if no device is detected.
 It replaces the contents of a selected target folder with the contents of the origin (device or folder).

+## Thonny Version

+This plugin was developed for Thonny 4.1.4.
+This can be downloaded from the Thonny website.
+**Remove existing 3.x versions from your system.**

 ## 🚀 Features

 - Detects and uses connected MicroPython/CircuitPython devices